epfl-ada/ada-2023-project-datanauts23/README.md

 ### Part 5 : Answering the scientific questions :
 Now that we have completed our data analysis, we can gather our results in a comprehensive guide and create a data story presenting the motivations behind positive, neutral and negative votes.
 Thanks to this, candidates will gain a better understanding of the factors contributing to a successful election, including the percentage of votes required for a positive outcome, the potential influencers among voters, and the candidate qualities that hold significant importance for adminship.

+## Proposed timeline
+-  10/11/2023 - Step 1 to 3
+-  17/11/2022 - Step 5 and 6, and beginning of step 4 and 7 - Deliver Milestone 2
+-  08/12/2022 - End of step 4 and 7 and beginning of part 4
+-  08/12/2022 - Part 4 : Perform Popularity and Centrality Analysis
+-  15/12/2022 - Part 4 : Create Graph Visualizations and beginning of part 5
+-  21/12/2022 - Data Story and Page Design
+-  22/12/2022 - Deliver Milestone 3

+## Organization within the team:

+-  **Akram Elbouanani** : Data processing, network graph analysis, page design
+-  **Christian Doimo** : Sentiment analysis, clustering comments by topic, documenting
+-  **Liandro Da Silva Monteiro** : Sentiment analysis, clustering comments by topic, data story
+-  **Murielle Iradukunda** : Data processing, Data analysis, documenting, page design
+-  **Yasmine Sakas** : Data processing, sentiment analysis, data story

+## Questions for TAs (optional):

+-  We have a lot of information, and it feels very clustered to put them in one notebook, as is the case for Milestone 2.
+Would it be possible to have different notebooks, one containing NLP, one containing Graph Analysis and one with Data exploration?